-All complaints of harassment and sexual harassment will be investigated promptly.
+All complaints of harassment and sex-based discrimination or harassment will be investigated promptly.
 Reporting parties are encouraged to use the report form available from the principal or on the District's website attached to Policy 103 & 103.1; however, oral complaints can also be made.
 The confidentiality of all parties will be maintained, consistent with the District's legal and investigative obligations.
-No reprisals or retaliation shall occur as a result of good faith charges of harassment.
+No reprisals or retaliation shall occur as a result of good faith charges of harassment or sex-based discrimination or harassment.